MDAnalysis/MDAnalysis.github.io/pages/learning_MDAnalysis.md

 	allowfullscreen class="video"></iframe>
 </div>

+#### MDAnalysis: A Python package for the rapid analysis of molecular dynamics simulations

 @orbeckst's talk at [SciPy 2016](http://scipy2016.scipy.org/) provides an introduction to the MDAnalysis library, its uses, and underlying philosophy: